mirfan899/sppas/Packager/tuto/prepare/011_corpus_methodo.md

 ## Step 4: Phonemes/Tokens time-alignment

-* A problem divided into 3 tasks:
+* In SPPAS, this problem is divided into 3 tasks:
     1. tokenization
-        - text normalization, word segmentation
+        - text normalization
     2. phonetization
         - grapheme to phoneme conversion
     3. alignment